robinchang-pi/robinchang-pi/README.md

 - 👀 Data science and machine learning are my hobbies and would like to contribute in this field.
 - 🌱 live and learn
 - 💞️ I’m looking to collaborate on Kaggle.
-- 📫 How to reach me ...
+- 📫 My email address is robinchang.pi@gmail.com

 <!---
 robinchang-pi/robinchang-pi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.